 To avoid that, set these up early:

-- Provisioning & Offboarding Templates: Standardize onboarding by role and pre-map access levels.
+- Provisioning and offboarding templates: Standardize onboarding by role and pre-map access levels.
 Likewise, automate deprovisioning checklists to prevent access gaps during exits.

 In remote orgs, access clarity isn't a luxury but your best defense against security gaps, operational delays, and compliance gap drills later.
 Start structured.
 Start smart.